Do you want to learn more about the landlord-tenant laws in Fort Collins, Colorado?

 Landlord retaliation in Fort Collins, CO

-Any act of retaliation is illegal under Colorado state laws.
+Any act of retaliation is illegal under Colorado landlord-tenant law.
 There are many possible reasons why a landlord might retaliate against a tenant.
 For example, the renter joined a union, or they complained to the local housing department.

 Here are some landlord actions that would be considered acts of retaliation: